MaMMoS-project/nomad/upload_UU_DFT+MC/README.md

+# Code used to create a upload on Nomad for data from UU

 Into the folder called 'dataSets' one should put the simulation dataset to be processed. a specific dataset.
 Each dataset subfolder should have the following structure: